canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 drivers, we've had fewer problems when completely removing these before starting with a fresh driver installation.

-To remove your current drivers, enter the following:
+To remove your current Nvidia our open source Nouveau drivers, enter the
+following:

 ```bash
 sudo apt remove --purge nvidia*